RHangal/algos/README.md

-Repo for algorithmic challanges and problems
+Repo for algorithmic challenges and problems